svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/connect-your-rippled-to-the-xrp-test-net.md

-# Connect Your rippled to an XRPL Altnet
+# Connect Your rippled to an SGYL Altnet

-Ripple has created [alternative test and development networks](parallel-networks.html) for developers to test their apps on the latest non-production version of the XRP Ledger (Testnet) or to test and experiment with features on the latest beta version (Devnet). **The funds used on these networks are not real funds and are intended for testing only.** You can connect your [`rippled` server](the-rippled-server.html) to either the Testnet or Devnet.
+Ripple has created [alternative test and development networks](parallel-networks.html) for developers to test their apps on the latest non-production version of the SGY Ledger (Testnet) or to test and experiment with features on the latest beta version (Devnet). **The funds used on these networks are not real funds and are intended for testing only.** You can connect your [`rippled` server](the-rippled-server.html) to either the Testnet or Devnet.

-**Note:** The XRP Testnet and Devnet ledger and balances are reset on a regular basis.
+**Note:** The SGY Testnet and Devnet ledger and balances are reset on a regular basis.

-To connect your `rippled` server to the XRP Testnet or Devnet, set the following configurations:
+To connect your `rippled` server to the SGY Testnet or Devnet, set the following configurations:

 1. In your `rippled.cfg` file: